 Revenue by segment:

 Investors were particularly interested in Microsoft’s response to DeepSeek’s rapid rise.
 In his remarks, CEO Satya Nadella addressed the impact of DeepSeek’s recent AI achievements.
-He stated that while its developments are noteworthy, Microsoft remains committed to developing comprehensive AI solutions that integrate with its existing cloud and enterprise services seamlessly.
+He stated that while its developments are noteworthy, Microsoft remains committed to developing comprehensive AI solutions that integrate seamlessly with its existing cloud and enterprise services.
 He highlighted the company’s extensive infrastructure and ecosystem, which enable it to meet the growing demand for AI applications while ensuring scalability and reliability for clients worldwide.

 CFO Amy Hood provided further details on Microsoft’s financial strategies amid the evolving AI landscape.
 She explained that the company’s capital expenditure was strategically justified and directed towards AI-driven data centres to support model training and the global deployment of cloud-based AI applications.
 Hood acknowledged investor concerns over increasing AI-related expenses but reassured them that stringent cost control and a focus on efficiency would enable Microsoft to expand its operating margin despite higher capital investment in this segment.